Self-Interacting Dark Matter Subhalos in the Milky Way's Tides

-{\textbf{Tidal evolution and core collapse.}} To further appreciate dynamics triggering SIDM core collapse in the tidal field, we take a close look at the evolution history of Dwarf 1 with $\sigma/m=10~{\rm cm^2/g}$, the most extreme case in our study.

-Fig.~\ref{fig:fig2} (right) shows the velocity-dispersion profiles at different times during the evolution.
+{\textbf{Core collapse.}} To appreciate dynamics triggering SIDM core collapse in the tidal field, we take a close look at the evolution history of Dwarf 1 with $\sigma/m=10~{\rm cm^2/g}$, the most extreme case in our study.
+Fig.~\ref{fig:fig1} (right) shows the velocity-dispersion profiles at different times during the evolution.
 Overall, the $\sigma_{\rm v}$ value at large radii, say $r=1~{\rm kpc}$, decreases gradually, due to tidal stripping from the MW.
 Initially, inner $\sigma_{\rm v}$ has a positive gradient in the radius as predicted by the NFW profile.
 At early stages of the evolution, dark matter self-interactions lead to heat transfer from the outer to inner regions, denoted by the ``$\leftarrow$" symbol, the core size increases and the central density decreases, similar to the case of a field SIDM halo.
 At the same time, the maximal value of $\sigma_{\rm v}$, the height of the heat reservoir of the dwarf halo, decreases over time due to the mass loss of the dwarf halo in the MW tidal field.
 Thus, a negative gradient, a necessary condition for the onset of SIDM core collapse, can be more easily satisfied for a subhalo than a field halo.
 For the example we consider, the transition occurs around $4~{\rm Gyr}$, at a time when the inner dispersion profile is almost flat.
 Then, the heat flow reverses its direction towards the outer region (``$\rightarrow$").
 As a self-gravitating system, the inner halo has negative heat capacity, the more heat is extracted by dark matter collisions, the further it collapses to convert its gravitational energy to kinetic energy~\cite{binney2008}.
 Thus, both the inner dispersion and density increases at late stages, $t=8\textup{--}10~{\rm Gyr}$.
 We have also simulated Dwarf 1 with $\sigma/m=10~{\rm cm^2/g}$, but a larger pericenter, $46~{\rm kpc}$, and found the core-collapse transition occurs around $8~{\rm Gyr}$.

+{\textbf{Halo concentration.}} Dwarf 1's initial halo concentration is on the higher end of the distribution predicted in cosmological simulations~\cite{pilipenko2017}.
+Using the halo concentration-mass relation for field halos at redshift $z=0$ derived in~\cite{Dutton:2014xda}, we find Dwarf 1's $c_{200}$ is $2.5\sigma$ higher than the median value.
+To investigate the importance of the concentration in setting the core-collapse timescale, we simulate Dwarf 2 that has the same initial mass as {Dwarf 1} but slightly lower concentration $c_{200}=22.9$.
+It is $1.5\sigma$ higher than the median in~\cite{Dutton:2014xda}.